 This potential breakthrough of a non-invasive procedure to predict a patient’s cardiovascular risk makes use of deep learning, which is currently regarded as among the most promising fields of research as the explosion of data in the digital era takes grip in all forms and every region of the world.
 Its use in practical fields is extensively being explored by giant companies such as Google and Deep Mind.

 This big data approach to cardiovascular diagnosis “provided evidence that deep learning may uncover additional signals in retinal images that will allow better cardiovascular stratification” although its full practical medical applications need “avenues for further research into the source of these associations and whether they can be used to better understand and prevent cardiovascular disease.”

 With this AI-powered paradigm for medical discoveries, it is hoped that new insights can be generated even without human direction.

 Will humanity welcome the idea of AI doctors in the not too distant future?

-Too much too soon to conclude yet at the moment but the idea is not too far-fetched to be ignored.
+It’s too soon to reach a conclusion at the moment, but the idea is not to be ignored.

 Source: Nature, The Verge, The Week UK